mattermost/docs/source/deployment/mobile-app-deployment.rst

 Workspace One (formerly VMware AirWatch)
 ****************************************

-“Empower employees with a personalized “any app, any device” experience and engage them from Day One with a virtual assistant that speeds common tasks.
-With modern management and Zero Trust security, along with data-driven insights and automation, IT can unify siloed teams, protect corporate apps and data, and confidently provide the engaging experiences that modern workforces demand.”
+"Empower employees with a personalized “any app, any device” experience and engage them from Day One with a virtual assistant that speeds common tasks.
+With modern management and Zero Trust security, along with data-driven insights and automation, IT can unify siloed teams, protect corporate apps and data, and confidently provide the engaging experiences that modern workforces demand."

 - `Workspace One Website <https://www.air-watch.com/why-workspace-one-airwatch/>`_
 - `Workspace One Help Portal <https://my.workspaceone.com/>`_